The geometric control of boundary-catalytic branching processes: Results

 Most importantly, the above intuitive picture remains valid for general bounded domains.
 The eigenvalue problem (\ref{eq:Laplace_eigen}) that we used to determine the principal eigenvalue $\lambda_0$, can also be regarded as a mathematical tool for the geometric control of BCB processes.
 In fact, fixing the catalytic rate $q_{\c}$ and the desired value of $\lambda$, one can treat $-q_{\a}$ as a {\it spectral parameter}, denoted as $\sigma$, and search for eigenpairs $\{\sigma, u\}$ satisfying Eqs. (\ref{eq:Laplace_eigen}).
 This is the so-called generalized Steklov spectral problem, which is known to have a discrete spectrum \cite{Levitin}.
 Due to the presence of the catalytic region $\Gamma_{\c}$ with the negative Robin parameter $-q_{\c}$, the principal (smallest) eigenvalue $\sigma_0$ is strictly negative.
-This eigenvalue determines the optimal absorption rate, $\hat{q}_{\a}(q_{\c},\lambda_0) = -\sigma_0$, that one has to use to achieve the desired value $\lambda_0$ in a given geometric setting.
-Moreover, the associated eigenfunction $u_0(\x)$ determines the steady-state spatial profile of the population size $N(\infty|\x)$.
-Alternatively, one could fix $q_{\a}$ and treat $q_{\c}$ as a spectral parameter $\mu$ to determine the dependence of $q_{\c}$ on $\lambda_0$ and $q_{\a}$.
+This eigenvalue determines the growth-regulating absorption rate, $\hat{q}_{\a}(q_{\c},\lambda_0) = -\sigma_0$, that one has to use to achieve the desired value $\lambda_0$ in a given geometric setting.
+In the particular case $\lambda_0 = 0$, the function $\hat{q}_{\a}(q_{\c},0)$ determines the critical line in the $(q_{\c},q_{\a})$ plane that separates the extinction regime ($q_{\a} > \hat{q}_{\a}(q_{\c},0)$) from the growth regime ($q_{\a} < \hat{q}_{\a}(q_{\c},0)$) on the phase diagram.
+Moreover, the associated eigenfunction $u_0(\x)$ determines the steady-state spatial profile of the mean population size $N(\infty|\x)$ (further spectral insights are discussed in Appendix \ref{sec:Aspectral}).
+Alternatively, one could fix $q_{\a}$ and treat $q_{\c}$ as a spectral parameter $\mu$ to determine the function $\hat{q}_{\c}(q_{\a},\lambda_0)$ that fixes $q_{\c}$ to achieve the desired value of $\lambda_0$ for a given $q_{\a}$.
 For instance, if we are interested in the steady-state solution ($\lambda_0 = 0$) with the maximal absorption rate $q_{\a} = \infty$ (a perfect sink), Eq. (\ref{eq:Laplace_eigen}) is reduced to

 and the principal eigenvalue $\mu_0$ gives the critical catalytic rate $q_{\c}^{\rm crit}$ (here the eigenpairs are denoted as $\{\mu,v\}$ to distinguish them from the previous problem).
-Moreover, we show (see \ref{sec:Acrit}) that the associated eigenfunction $v_0$ determines the asymptotic behavior of $\hat{q}_{\a}(q_{\c},0)$ as $q_{\c}$ approaches $q_{\c}^{\rm crit}$:
+Moreover, we show (see Appendix \ref{sec:Acrit}) that the associated eigenfunction $v_0$ determines the asymptotic behavior of $\hat{q}_{\a}(q_{\c},0)$ as $q_{\c}$ approaches $q_{\c}^{\rm crit}$:

+which agrees with Eq. (\ref{eq:kappaA}) for a spherical shell.
+The identification of this general mathematical framework for relating the parameters $q_{\a}$, $q_{\c}$ and $\lambda_0$ and for determining $q_{\c}^{\rm crit}$ opens promising perspectives for the geometric control using spectral geometry and related asymptotic and numerical tools.